French politicians back school head who quit in veil row

 Socialist Paris mayor Anne Hidalgo called the principal to “assure him of her total support and solidarity”, said her office, adding she was “appalled and dismayed”.

-The Education Ministry earlier said that the principal's decision to leave his post was "understandable given the seriousness of the attacks against him".

-Education Minister Nicole Belloubet had visited the school in early March and deplored the "unacceptable attacks".
+Education Minister Nicole Belloubet visited the school in early March and deplored the “unacceptable attacks”.

-A man, 26, has been arrested for making death threats against the principal on the internet.
+A 26-year-old man has been arrested for making death threats against the principal on the internet.
 He is due to stand trial in April.

 The uproar comes as dozens of French schools have received attack threats in recent weeks.

-Mr Attal has pledged to "hunt down" the people responsible for sending them.
+Mr Attal has pledged to “hunt down” those responsible for sending them.

+Two brothers aged 17 and 19 were arrested on Thursday in a western Paris suburb as part of an investigation into terrorist threats against 130 secondary schools, media network BFM TV reported.

+One of the messages said: “I have decided with my Islamic State brothers to explode everything.”

 About 50 schools in Paris received bomb threats on Wednesday, some including a “very violent video”, education authorities said.